Thomas Todhunter Shields

-Thomas Todhunter Shields (1 November 1873 in Bristol, Gloucester, England – 4 April 1955 in Toronto, Ontario, Canada) was a leader of the fundamentalist religious movement in Canada.
+Thomas Todhunter Shields (1 November 1873 in Bristol, Gloucester, England – 4 April 1955 in Toronto, Ontario, Canada) was a leader of Fundamentalist Christianity in Canada.
 A self-educated immigrant from England, Shields was the longtime pastor of the Jarvis Street Baptist Church in Toronto.
 The Baptist denomination in Canada bore the brunt of that controversy and was centered at Jarvis St.

 Background

-Thomas Todhunter Shields was the son of Thomas Todhunter Shields, Sr., an Anglican minister and Maria Davis (m.
+Thomas Todhunter Shields was the son of Thomas Todhunter Shields Sr., an Anglican minister and Maria Davis (m.
 1865 in Swansea, Glamorganshire, Wales).

 In 1881 his family was living in Blaenavon, near Pontypool, Wales his father being then a Primitive Methodist minister.
 The family emigrated to Canada around the year 1885 his father continuing to serve in the ministry in the Baptist denomination.

 Thomas Todhunter Shields married Elizabeth A. Kitchen on 6 December 1899 in Delhi, Norfolk, Ontario (already then a minister).

 Education

 Young Tod, as his father affectionately called him, never received a formal education beyond high school.
 Early in his ministry Shields proudly related that, as his pastor and theological professor, his father taught him "nearly all I have learned."